LeanData Admin - Admin Settings Guide

 The Reporting tab will allow you to configure how long Audit Logs, Time to Action Logs, and Tagging Logs are stored in your system.

-Audit Logs & Round Robin History
+Audit Logs, Meeting Logs, & Round Robin History

 If you toggle Round Robin History on, logs will also be kept to track changes to Round Robin changes.
 Please contact LeanData Support to review any Round Robin History.